tnelsen/Drone-Data-in-Agricultural-Research/04-high-throughput-data-extraction.md

 This is used to calculate the angle the field is at the distance the plots are from each other.

 1. Create a new layer by choosing: `Layer` >> `Create Layer` >> `New Shapefile Layer…`
-2. lick `...` to name and save the file to a folder
+2. Click `...` to name and save the file to a folder
 3. Choose `Point` as the geometry
 4. Click `OK` to create the blank shapefile
 ![](img/pt-shp.png)